Bed Buying Tips for Pet Parents

 Dogs, on the other hand, come in a wide variety of shapes and sizes.
 You can have a five pound chihuahua or a 150 pound mastiff, and somehow they’re both considered the same type of animal.
 And just because your pup may be small doesn’t mean that they won’t sprawl, taking up a surprising amount of space the bed.
 If you regularly sleep with your dog — especially one that is at or over 40 pounds — you need to consider how much room they’ll require.
 Once you’re inviting a medium-to-large dog into bed, you’re basically adding another person.
 In this case, your best bet is to go one bed size up from what would make all of the humans using it comfortable (i.e., get a queen bed if a full would otherwise be enough for you, etc.).

 Speaking from experience here, a big dog jumping on and off a bed multiple times a day is a quick way to find out just how sturdy your furniture actually is.
 Not only are you adding the equivalent of a 6-7 year old (or older) person to your your overall sleeping weight each night, but dogs aren’t exactly known for their grace, which means a lot of running and jumping that will wear on your bed frame.
 If you go for a cheaper bed made of a lightweight wood or metal material, expect to see the ramifications of this aggressive use after just a few months.
-The bigger the dog, the more worthwhile it will be to invest in a heavy duty bed frame made of a durable material.
+The bigger the dog, the more worthwhile it will be to invest in a strong, sturdy bed frame made of a durable material.
+Since you're here, it may be worth giving our standard bed a look, as it's made of the same heavy duty material as our loft and bunk beds.

 Similarly, unless you’re so committed to co-sleeping with your pup that you don’t mind manually moving them every time they need assistance, your bed should be able to accommodate their ability to enter and exit the bed on their own accord.
 However, if your issue isn’t necessarily with needing space for your pet in your bed, but simply more room for them to sleep comfortably in general, a loft bed could be a great compromise.
 Elevate your sleep and utilize the space underneath to house a cozy dog bed setup for your buddy.